kiyoshigawa/twa.ninja/website/content/blog/radical_dreamers_tab.md

 slug = "radical_dreamers_tab"

 [extra]
-image = ""
+image = "/files/radical_dreamers_tab/rd.jpg"
-blurb = "I wanted to learn to play the song Radical Dreamers composed by Yasunori Mitsuda for the Chrono Cross soundtrack I found some piano sheet music online and made a guitar tab based on it Hopefully someone out there will enjoy it as well..."
+blurb = "I wanted to learn to play the song Radical Dreamers composed by Yasunori Mitsuda for the Chrono Cross soundtrack I found some piano sheet music online and made a guitar tab based on it Hopefully someone out there will enjoy it as well."
 +++

 I wanted to learn to play the song Radical Dreamers composed by Yasunori Mitsuda for the Chrono Cross soundtrack.
 I found some piano sheet music online, and made a guitar tab based on it.
 Hopefully someone out there will enjoy it as well.